scylladb/scylladb/docs/alternator/compatibility.md

 writes.
 However, if Alternator is told that a certain workload does not have any read-modify-write operations, it can do all writes with the faster non-LWT write.
-Furthermore, if Alternator is told that a certain workload does have do both write-only and read-modify-write, but to *different* items, it could use LWT only for the read-modify-write operations.
+Furthermore, if Alternator is told that a certain workload does have to do both write-only and read-modify-write, but also to do *different* items, it could use LWT only for the read-modify-write operations.

 Therefore, Alternator must be explicitly configured to tell it which of the